Community-embedded (adjunct) faculty

 Catalyzed by the dharmic-jolting awakening of her mother’s death, Kim’s personal healing path, and subsequent work as a facilitator of healing, evolved and transmuted into a calling to not only serve as a guide to seekers, but to contribute to the shift in collective consciousness these times are calling for.
 In addition to shadow work readings, Kim facilitates intuitive and ancestrally-guided meditation offerings locally and nationally with individuals, groups, victim-advocates/therapists and for organizations like Everytown and the National Council of Juvenile & Family Court Judges.

-She is the lead facilitator for the Virginia Sexual and Domestic Violence Action Alliance’s V.O.I.C.E.S.
-Project, a survivor-focused leadership council; an advocate wellness consultant for the Virginia Victim Assistance Network; and adjunct faculty at VCU.
+She is the facilitator for the Virginia Sexual and Domestic Violence Action Alliance’s V.O.I.C.E.S.
+Project, a survivor-focused leadership council; advocate wellness consultant for the Virginia Sexual and Domestic Violence Action Alliance; and adjunct faculty at VCU.
 She is a 2020 recipient of an Unsung Hero Award from the Virginia Office of the Attorney General.

-Kim is a Chinese-American mother, healer, poet, partner, teacher, inner-work activist, and former punk and personal chef who lives in Richmond and loves with a Carolina sky-blue heart.
+Kim is a Chinese-American mother, healer, teacher, inner-work activist and former punk and personal chef who lives in Richmond and loves with a Carolina sky-blue heart.
 She is especially grateful for time in the kitchen and the ocean.

 Her credentials also include Advanced Practitioner Mind-Body Training (Center for Mind-Body Medicine).